 The Bhagavad Gita uses the technique of repetition of concepts while in the Aphorisms on Yoga it is not allowed

-Yoga Sutras of Patanjali and Bhagavad Gita
+Dhyana Yoga Course -Yoga Sutras of Patanjali and the Gita

-Another important aspect that differentiates the Bhagavad Gita from Patanjali's Yoga Sutras is that the Bhagavad Gita uses the technique of repetition of concepts while repetition is not allowed in the Aphorisms on Yoga.
+Another important aspect that differentiates the Bhagavad Gita from Patanjali's Yoga Sutras is that the Gita uses the technique of repetition of concepts while repetition is not allowed in the Aphorisms on Yoga.

 To be qualified as Sutras, they must not contain repetition (Astobham).
 Some scholars refuse to accept the Yoga Sutras as Sutras, because they contain the phrase “Ishwara Pranidhana”, “surrender to Ishvara” (the divine) twice, once in 1.23 and then again in 2.45.